• Skip to main content

 Notes

-4. Customise them to suit!
-Everyone loves a boozy dessert!
-Try adding a splash (2-3 tablespoons) of Baileys or Kahlua to the mixture.
+1. Customise them to suit – try adding a splash (2-3 tablespoons) of Baileys or Kahlua to the mixture.
 Or sub the vanilla out for a few drops of peppermint essence for Peppermint Oreo balls.
-And decorate them however you like!
-Add some crushed candy canes for a minty hit, extra crushed Oreos, a squiggle of melted chocolate or some brightly coloured sprinkles.
-The toppings are only limited by your imagination!

-5. Be sure to chill the Oreo balls before dipping them in the chocolate, as it will help them set and also make dipping easier.
+3. Be sure to chill the Oreo balls before dipping them in the chocolate, as it will help the chocolate to set and drip less.

-7. Freezing; Freeze them in a good quality, airtight container for up to 3 months.
-Place them in the refrigerator overnight to thaw.
+6. Freezing; Freeze them in a good quality, airtight container for up to 3 months.
+Place them in the refrigerator overnight to thaw and consume within 1-2 days

-8. Do you need to refrigerate Oreo truffles?
-Because they contain cream cheese, Oreo balls are not safe to store at room temperature.
-Keep them chilled until you are ready to serve.
+7. Storage; Because they contain cream cheese, Oreo balls are not safe to store at room temperature.
+Store in an airtight container in the fridge for 1-2 days and keep them chilled until you are ready to serve.

-9. Please note that the nutrition information is based on the recipe making 20 Oreo balls, with one ball being one serve.
-The nutritional information is an estimate only and does not take into account any additional toppings added to the balls.
+8. Please note that the nutrition information is based on the mixture and chocolate being divided into 22 balls, with one ball being one serve.
+The nutritional information is an estimate only and does not take into account any additional toppings or sides served with the balls.

-10. This recipe is made using Australian cups and spoon measurements.
+9. This recipe is made using Australian cups and spoon measurements.
+Any reference to cups or spoons in this recipe is in Australian metric.
 Due to cup sizes varying from country to country, I advise adjusting if necessary.

 Nutrition